almadish/spreadsheet-analysis/README.md

-# Instructions
+# Spreadsheet Analysis

+## Overview

-A training to practice finding data, munging it, and analyzing it in a spreadsheet program.
+The training exercise to practice finding data, munging it, and analyzing it in a spreadsheet program.

 The goals of this training are to: